 The Car Connection Mazda CX-3 Overview

-The CX-3 sits below the larger CX-5 and three-row CX-9 in Mazda's crossover-SUV lineup.
+With the CX-3, Mazda has a subcompact crossover to complete its line with the larger CX-5 and CX-9 crossovers.
 Rivals include vehicles such as the Honda HR-V, Jeep Renegade, Fiat 500X, and the Chevrolet Trax.

 For 2018, Mazda added low-speed automatic emergency braking to all CX-3 trim levels, an important safety feature that's becoming commonplace among small cars.